 Not only do we love our youvetsi, I can vouch there is hardly a Greek soul that doesn’t melt at the sound of this dish.
 Fragrant tomato sauce and freshly grated kefalotiri melting over orzo.
 Yum!
 It conjures up so many lovely memories of sunny Sunday lunches at grandma’s.

 Youvetsi is truly versatile, it’s not just a dish, but a method that is as easy as it is comforting.
 You can use any meat or vegetables of your choice, which is combined with orzo pasta, or kritharaki.
 I chose to go for the most traditional incarnation with beef, topside or silverside are a good option.
-Youvetsi is also very popular with lamb and occasionally sea-food, like this version with octopus.
-More recently I have seen yiouvetsi with mushrooms, peppers and carrots, but this is a modern take on a classic dish.
+Youvetsi is also very popular with lamb and occasionally sea-food or octopus youvesti.
+More recently I have seen yiouvetsi with mushrooms, peppers, and carrots, but this is a modern take on a classic dish.
 And just another way to enjoy our orzo that we so much love.

 Now the only difficulty you might face with this dish is patience.
-It’s not difficult to prepare but it needs its time in the oven and is best cooked slowly.
-Traditionally this is done in ceramic pots, but don’t despair if you don’t have one, your normal roasting tray covered with foil will do fine and if you are lucky enough to have a slow cooker even better.
+It’s not difficult to prepare but it needs time in the oven and is best to cook youvetsi slowly.
+Traditionally, all youvesti recipes ask for ceramic pots, but don’t despair if you don’t have one, your normal roasting tray covered with foil will do fine and if you are lucky enough to have a slow cooker even better.

 - 1 tbsp of tomato paste